 About The Program

-Athletic training majors prepare to enter a profession with an anticipated 19% increase in employment.
-Our program is unique because students complete a bachelor’s degree in exercise science and a master’s degree in athletic training in just five years.
-Students gain a thorough knowledge of the prevention, evaluation, management, and rehabilitation of injuries.
-They also get direct access to excellent facilities, including the new $20 million Jeanne and Edward H. Arnold Health Professions Pavilion, opening in 2018.
+What’s different about AT at LVC?
+You’ll complete a bachelor’s degree in exercise science and a master’s degree in athletic training in just five years; or, join the program as a graduate student.
+What you’ll gain: a thorough knowledge of the prevention, evaluation, management, and rehabilitation of injuries.
+And you’ll learn through a rigorous curriculum delivered in advanced facilities, including the new $20 million Jeanne and Edward H. Arnold Health Professions Pavilion.

-Lebanon Valley College is currently seeking accreditation for their new Athletic Training program and is not accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-The institution will be submitting a self-study to begin the accreditation process on July 1, 2019.
+We are currently seeking accreditation for our new Athletic Training program and will begin the accreditation process on July 1, 2019.*

 Our program encourages students to be involved in campus life, including in athletics.
 Many other programs don't permit AT majors to be NCAA athletes.